Kotti/kotti_media/README.rst

 kotti_media
 ===========

-This is an extension to the Kotti CMS that allows you to add videos to your Kotti site.
+This is an extension to the Kotti CMS that allows you to add audio and video to your Kotti site.

 `Find out more about Kotti`_

-``kotti_media`` uses `MediaElementJS`_ for video and audio views and thus supports native HTML5 video playback on all platforms that support this.
+``kotti_media`` uses `MediaElementJS`_ for video and audio views and thus supports native HTML5 playback on all platforms that support this.
 Each video can have multiple formats (MP4 (.h264 baseline profile), WebM, Ogg/Theora) to achieve this goal.
 For audio, supported formats include mp3 and wav.
-For older Platforms `MediaElementJS`_ includes a Adobe Flash / MS Silverlight plugin fallback, so that every video can be played on every platform if all supported formats are uploaded.
+For older Platforms `MediaElementJS`_ includes a Adobe Flash / MS Silverlight plugin fallback, so that every resopurce can be played on every platform if all supported formats are uploaded.

 Compatibility
 =============